ministryofjustice/security-guidance/docs/general-user-video-and-messaging-apps-guidance.md

 Remember that if you are authorised to use a corporate account, you are speaking and acting for the whole of the MoJ.
 When working with a personal account, you are speaking and acting as an MoJ employee and a civil servant.

-Always follow all [MoJ policies and guidelines regarding public information, including social media \(to access this information you'll need to be connected to the MoJ Intranet\)](https://intranet.justice.gov.uk/documents/2015/11/social-media-policy-guidance.pdf).
+Always follow all [MoJ policies and guidelines](https://intranet.justice.gov.uk/documents/2015/11/social-media-policy-guidance.pdf) regarding public information, including social media.
+To access this information you'll need to be connected to the MoJ Intranet.

 In particular, follow the [Civil Service Code of Conduct](https://www.gov.uk/government/publications/civil-service-code/the-civil-service-code).

 ## Using video conference tools safely